Industrial and Systems Engineering

 The Bachelor of Science (B.S.) degree in industrial and systems engineering is offered by the Department of Mechanical, Industrial, and Systems Engineering (MCISE), and is open to qualified students under the New England Regional Student Program.
 The Industrial and Systems Engineering Program is accredited by the Engineering Accreditation Commission (EAC) of ABET, Inc. (www.abet.org).
 The department also offers the Master of Science (M.S.) degree in systems engineering and the Doctor of Philosophy (Ph.D.) in industrial and systems engineering.
 In collaboration with the College of Business Administration, qualified students could choose to pursue a Master of Business Administration (M.B.A.) degree that will take one extra year following their completion of the B.S. in industrial and systems engineering.

-Faculty: Professor Taggart, chairperson; Professors Sodhi, and Wang; Associate Professor Maier-Speredelozzi; Adjunct Professors Jones, P. Miller, and Spengler; Adjunct Assistant Professors Gauthier, and McKeon; Professors Emerti Boothroyd, Dewhurst, and Knight.
+Faculty: Associate Professor Rousseau, chairperson; Professors Sodhi, and Wang; Associate Professor Maier-Speredelozzi; Adjunct Professors Jones, P. Miller, and Spengler; Adjunct Assistant Professors Gauthier, and McKeon; Professors Emerti Boothroyd, Dewhurst, and Knight.

 Department Mission Statement.
 Provide high quality undergraduate and graduate education that will prepare graduates for successful careers in mechanical, industrial and systems engineering and related fields.
 Conduct high quality research that supports our educational goals, state and national needs, and advances the state of knowledge in our fields of study.
 Provide professional expertise, service and outreach to local and national industries and agencies.

 Three to five years after graduation from the B.S. in Industrial and Systems Engineering program, graduates will:

 - Successfully practice industrial and systems engineering to serve local, state, regional, national, and international industries, and government agencies.